 For a detailed description of Grant specific eligibility requirements, that includes the type of agency/organization eligible to apply, please proceed to Chapter XXV.
-CVAD Fund Sources Chapter (link to this chapter).
+CVAD Fund Sources Chapter.

 General Eligibility Requirements per [Administrative Rule 61-9.56(13)(1-12)]